Devil-Creation/sub-bot-eva/README.md

  - Thanks To Mahesh For His Awesome [Media-Search-bot](https://github.com/Mahesh0253/Media-Search-bot)
  - Thanks To [Trojanz](https://github.com/trojanzhex) for Their Awesome [Unlimited Filter Bot](https://github.com/TroJanzHEX/Unlimited-Filter-Bot) And [AutoFilterBoT](https://github.com/trojanzhex/auto-filter-bot)
  - Thanks To All Everyone In This Journey
+ - I'm not a Coder , I Just modified the main repo of Eva Maria .All credits goes to first coders
+ #devil

 ### Note